-- 11. Directly supervise the work of the external auditor retained to establish or issue the auditor's report or render other audit, examination or certification services to the company. - 12.
-Review the quarterly and annual financial statements of the company, management's report and press releases respecting the financial results before their public release. - 13.
-Review the content of the management proxy circular, annual information form and annual report of the company. - 14.
+- 11. Directly supervise the work of the external auditor retained to establish or issue the auditor's report or render other audit, examination or certification services to the Company and resolve disagreements, if any, between management and the external auditor regarding financial reporting. - 12.
+Review the quarterly and annual financial statements of the Company, management's report and press releases respecting the financial results before their public release. - 13.
+Review the content of the management proxy circular, annual information form and annual report of the Company. - 14.
 Review, examine and discuss the foreseeable repercussions of the new audit and accounting standards or new securities rules. - 15.
 Study any other issue about which the board of directors should, in the opinion of the external auditors, be informed. - 16.
-Supervise the application and respect of the environmental policy of the Company and make periodical reports to the Board with respect thereto. - 17.
-Study and evaluate the risk factors inherent to the company and ensure the development of appropriate measures to manage them effectively. - 18.
-Periodically evaluate the presence of the necessary internal control systems of the company and periodically review the effectiveness of such systems. - 19.
-Periodically evaluate the procedures set up by the company to communicate the financial information taken or derived from the financial statements of the company other than the information referred to in paragraph 12 of this mandate and periodically ensure their effectiveness. - 20.
+Study and evaluate the risk factors inherent to the Company and ensure the development of appropriate measures to manage them effectively. - 17.
+Supervise the application and respect of the environmental policy of the Company and make periodical reports to the Board with respect thereto. - 18.
+Periodically evaluate the presence of the necessary internal control systems of the Company and periodically review the effectiveness of such systems. - 19.
+Periodically evaluate the procedures set up by the Company to communicate the financial information taken or derived from the financial statements of the Company other than the information referred to in paragraph 12 of this mandate and periodically ensure their effectiveness. - 20.
 Establish procedures regarding: - i.
-The receipt, keeping and processing of complaints received by the company respecting accounting and internal accounting controls or the audit; - ii.
-The confidential and anonymous presentation by employees of the company of concerns affecting questionable matters relating to accounting or auditing. - 21.
-Recommend to the board of directors the auditors for the upcoming fiscal year and the fees to be paid to them. - Annually review the audit plan prepared by the external auditors and determine whether it meets the needs of the company. - 23.
-Adopt a policy concerning the prior approval of all services not related to the audit which the external auditors of the company may render to the company and its subsidiaries in accordance with applicable legislation. - 24.
+The receipt, keeping and processing of complaints received by the Company respecting accounting and internal accounting controls or the audit; - ii.
+The confidential and anonymous presentation by employees of the Company of concerns affecting questionable matters relating to accounting or auditing. - 21.
+Recommend to the board of directors the auditors for the upcoming fiscal year and the fees to be paid to them - Annually review the audit plan prepared by the external auditors and determine whether it meets the needs of the Company. - 23.
+Adopt a policy concerning the prior approval of all services not related to the audit which the external auditors of the Company may render to the Company and its subsidiaries in accordance with applicable legislation. - 24.
 Meet with the auditors in regard to the financial statements and discuss with them their assessment of the control systems in place and their recommendations. - 25.
-The Committee shall periodically meet the internal auditor to ensure the quality of the internal controls of the Company and make the link between the internal auditor and the external auditors of the company.
+The Committee shall periodically meet the internal auditor to ensure the quality of the internal controls of the Company and make the link between the internal auditor and the external auditors of the Company.

-- 26. Study the impact of new accounting principles on the company's results. - 27.
-Review the financial statements of the pension plans of the company. - 28.
-Examine and approve the hiring policies of the company with respect to employees and former employees of the present auditor and former auditors of the company. - 29.
+- 26. Study the impact of new accounting principles on the Company's results. - 27.
+Review the financial statements of the pension plans of the Company. - 28.
+Examine and approve the hiring policies of the Company with respect to employees and former employees of the present auditor and former auditors of the Company. - 29.
 Carry out any other duty related to the performance of its mandate. - 30.
 Carry out any other mandate which the board of directors may entrust to it from time to time. - 31.
 Annually assess the accomplishments and performance of the audit committee. - 32.
 Annually review the mandate of the audit committee.